MichelleRS/wk-01-shell-game/README.md

 -   Start event listener for button1 with random location for ball [complete]
 -   Add style to shell section elements [complete]
 -   Create reset function [complete]
--   Build HTML for stats section
+-   Build HTML for stats section [complete]
+-   Get DOM elements for stats and initialize elements for state [complete]
+-   Increment total and wins and update the view with display function

 ## Rubric Tasks and Point Values